freezedev/lyria/CONTRIBUTING.md

 JavaScript style guide
 * Two spaces for indentation
-* Semicolons where semicolons should
+* Semicolons where semicolons should be
 * Commas at the end
+* Single quotes are prefered
+* Variables should not have underscores (expect for CoffeeScript-generated code)

 Configuration can be found at `.jshintrc`.